Joe Slovo: Civic and similar tributes

-Civic and similar tributes

-In 2004 Slovo was voted 47th in the Top 100 Great South Africans.
+In 2004, Slovo was voted 47th in the Top 100 Great South Africans.

 Shack settlements built on land occupations in both Durban and Cape Town were named after Joe Slovo by their founders.

 Harrow Road in Johannesburg and Field Street in Durban Central were renamed Joe Slovo Drive and Joe Slovo Street respectively.
 A newly constructed Residence building at Rhodes University in Grahamstown, South Africa, has been named "Joe Slovo" in honour of the man.

 The Congress of South African Trade Unions, the largest union federation in South Africa, and an ally of the ANC and SACP, helps organise the annual Joe Slovo Memorial Lecture and normally issues a statement on the anniversary of his death.

+In 2024, at the 120th anniversary gala dinner of the South African Jewish Board of Deputies (SABJD), he was honoured among 100 remarkable Jewish South Africans who have contributed to South Africa.
+The ceremony included speeches from Chief Rabbi Ephraim Mirvis, and Slovo was honoured with other anti-apartheid activists, Helen Suzman, Rusty Bernstein, Arthur Goldreich and Ruth First.

-Slovo was widely admired across southern Africa, leading Zimbabwean magazine, Southern African Political and Economic Monthly running a special issue on his death, and describing Slovo in an obituary as a "liberation war hero" and "African patriot" completely immersed in the struggle for black freedom.
+Slovo was widely admired across southern Africa, with leading Zimbabwean magazine, Southern African Political and Economic Monthly running a special issue on his death, and describing Slovo in an obituary as a "liberation war hero" and "African patriot" completely immersed in the struggle for black freedom.